getcollective-ai/docs/IDEA.md

 ## ⚡ Fast

-- 99% of the work is not novel
+- 99% of work is not novel
     - Allow Collective to do non-novel work
 - Turn 10x developers into 1,000x developers